Jump to video!

 - 100 g ground pork

 - ¼ cup roasted peanuts

-Soak noodles in room temperature water for 7-10 minutes until soft and pliable.
-Drain, then cut the noodles twice to shorten them.
+- Soak noodles in room temperature water for 7-10 minutes until soft and pliable.
+Drain, then cut the noodles with scissors 2-3 times to shorten them.

-Place dried shrimp in a small heatproof bowl, cover hot water and let sit for a few minutes to soften (if you’re using large dried shrimp, they will take longer).
+- Place dried shrimp in a small heatproof bowl, cover with hot water and let sit for 3-4 minutes to soften.
+You can also cover the shrimp with room temp water then microwave for 1 minute, then let it sit for a few more minutes.
+(If you’re using large dried shrimp, they will take longer to soften).

-Meanwhile, place tomato, onion and Chinese celery into a large mixing bowl.
-When the dried shrimp are ready, drain then pound them in a mortar and pestle until they are broken into smaller pieces.
-Alternately you can chop them.
-Add the dried shrimp to the mixing bowl.
+- Place tomato, onion and Chinese celery into a large mixing bowl.
+When the dried shrimp are ready, drain and pound them in a mortar and pestle until they are broken into smaller pieces.
+Alternately you can chop them roughly.
+Add dried shrimp to the mixing bowl.

-Cut cilantro stems into small chunks them place in the mortar and pestle along with the garlic and chilies; pound into a paste.
+- Cut cilantro stems into small chunks and place in the mortar and pestle along with garlic and chilies; pound into a paste.
 Add palm sugar and pound until dissolved.
 Add 2 Tbsp of the fish sauce and lime juice and stir to mix.

-Add the shrimp into the remaining liquid and cook for 30-45 seconds or until they are done.
+- Add fresh shrimp into the remaining liquid and cook for 30-45 seconds or until they are done.
 Place the shrimp into the mixing bowl.